 Is the amount affected by anything?
 Several factors can influence how much money you get from the bank, including the interest rate, the home value, you or your younger spouse’s age, and the lower appraisal value/HECM FHA mortgage limit of $625,500.

 - Generally, the older you are and the more your home is worth, the more you can get from a reverse mortgage.
 Also, homes that are still having mortgages paid off can still benefit from a reverse mortgage, but only if the mortgage can be paid off by the loan.

-- The house must be your primary residence, and you can collect the payments in a multitude of ways.
-It’s a good idea to speak to a professional if you are planning to apply for a reverse mortgage, and it’s always a good idea to ask for second opinions from family and friends.
-A real estate agent in Phoenix, AZ, can tell you if it makes more sense to sell outright and move into a smaller place.
+- The real estate property must be your primary residence, and you can collect the payments in a multitude of ways.
+It’s a good idea to speak to a real estate professional if you are planning to apply for a reverse mortgage, and it’s always a good idea to ask for second opinions from family and friends.
+A real estate professional can tell you if it makes more sense to sell outright and move into a smaller place.